Atari Corporation: History

 On August 23, 1987, Atari agreed to purchase the Federated Group for $67.3 million.
 October 4, 1987, Atari completed the acquisition and gained full control of its own retail stores.
 In the final quarter of 1987, Federated lost $6.4 million in day-to-day operations.
 A post-acquisition audit ended on February 15, 1988, and identified $43 million in adjustments to Federated's balance sheet, far more than Atari anticipated.
 The net worth of its acquisition was reduced by $33 million.
 Atari's CFO later claimed that they would never have done the deal had they known at the time.
 Federated's operational losses increased, reaching $67 million for its first full year under Atari in 1988.
 The FBI began an investigation of Atari in May of that same year for an ongoing scheme involving the profitable import and resale of Japanese DRAM chips in the US, "in violation of U.S. import laws and contrary to import agreements."
+This alleged DRAM scheme was purportedly to offset the unanticipated losses in the purchase of Federated.
 In March 1989, Atari announced that it would treat Federated as a discontinued operation and took an additional one-time charge of $57 million.
 Federated was eventually sold to Silo in 1989.

 In 1988, Stewart Alsop II said that Atari was among several companies that "have already been knocked out" of the GUI market by Apple, IBM/Microsoft, and others, but Atari's sales hit their peak that year, at $452 million.

 In 1989, Atari released the Lynx, a handheld console with color graphics, to critical acclaim.
 However, a shortage of parts kept the system from being released nationwide for the 1989 Christmas season; the Lynx lost market share to Nintendo's Game Boy, which had only a monochrome display, but a much better battery life, and was widely available.

 As the fortunes of Atari's computers faded, video games again became the company's main focus.
 In 1993, Atari released its last console, the Jaguar.
 One of the first entries in the fifth generation of game consoles, the Jaguar was marketed as the world's first 64-bit console.
 However, due to a games library which was low in both quantity and quality, as well as being extremely difficult to program games for the system because of its multi-chip architecture, it was unable to compete effectively against the incumbent fourth generation consoles; the Sega Saturn and Sony PlayStation would outsell the Jaguar in very large numbers late in its lifespan.

 Atari sustained a net loss of $49.6 million for 1995, with $27.7 million in losses during the last quarter of the year alone.